ycoroneos/G.E.R.T/README.md

      cd qemu && git submodule init && git submodule update --recursive && ./configure --target-list=arm-softmmu && make -j4 && cd ..
      cd gert/armv7a && make runtime && make uboot && UPROG=programs/hello make && make qemu

-If all went well, you should be running the 'hello' program in QEMU
+If all went well, you should be running the 'hello' program in QEMU.
+Press CTRL+A then X to quit QEMU.

 ### Programming With GERT

 GERT programs live inside the `gert/armv7a/programs` directory.
 Each program folder must contain three things: `kernel.go`, `irq.go`, and `userprog.go`.
-Take a look at programs/hello to get a feel for the layout.
+Take a look at `programs/hello` to get a feel for the layout.
+GERT programs are Go programs.
+Besides for the quirky layout and the few constraints listed below, you should go about programming in GERT as you do in Go.

 #### kernel.go

 This is not the actual GERT kernel, but it contains the GERT entry point, initialization for the interrupt controller, and code to enable all 4 cpus on the iMX6.
 It's boilerplate code you would have written anyway.
+The actual GERT kernel is in the `golang_embedded` repo

 #### irq.go